zeta-chain/standard-contracts/PR_UPDATE_COMMENT.md

 This PR now delivers a **complete, production-ready** Universal NFT program on Solana that:

 1. **Replicates EVM Universal NFT functionality** on Solana
-2. **Integrates with localnet.sh** for complete cross-chain testing
+2. **Integrates with devnet** for complete cross-chain testing
 3. **Creates separate collections** for each Universal NFT (as specified)
 4. **Demonstrates working cross-chain flow** from ZetaChain to Solana and back
 5. **Addresses all Solana-specific requirements** (compute budget, rent, token accounts, signer management)
 6. **Implements security best practices** (TSS/replay protection, access control)

+**Important**: For Solana testing, use devnet instead of localnet due to compatibility issues with the current ZetaChain localnet version.

 The implementation is now **complete** and ready for maintainer review and integration into the ZetaChain ecosystem.